Fundraising is both an art and a science, and nonprofits nowadays have to stay on their toes when it comes to fundraising strategies and tools.

-Often underutilized, fundraising thermometers (otherwise also known as donation thermometers, goal thermometers, crowdfunding thermometers, donation trackers) are fundamental to online fundraising campaigns.
+Often underutilized, fundraising thermometers (otherwise also known as donation thermometers, goal thermometers, crowdfunding thermometers, donation trackers, fundraising trackers) are fundamental to online fundraising campaigns.
 Their ultimate goal is to help raise more money for your nonprofit.

 1. What is a Fundraising Thermometer?

 A fundraising thermometer measures progress towards a fundraising goal.

 In most cases, an online fundraising thermometer looks like a thermometer.

 As donations increase, the “temperature” of the thermometer increases accordingly.

 2.1.
 Help Motivate Fundraisers to Reach the Overall Goal

 Your fundraisers (especially your board and staff) will be more motivated to fundraise thanks to a visible tracker of progress, and your donors will be able to see the impact their donations are making (especially since the thermometer automatically raises as donations flood in).

 Fundraising thermometers track donations that come in from various giving avenues (e.g. online, email, text-to-give) and self-update to help your nonprofit track its fundraising goals.
 This makes digital fundraising thermometers an internal tool as well, in addition to it being used externally to encourage giving.

 2.3.
 Encourage Supporters to Give